 His expertise lies in seismic interpretation and integration with structural analysis, fracture analysis, regional synthesis, and prospect and play evaluation.
-Current research interests include intraplate block faulted terrains, both extensional and compressional, regional tectonics of Africa, and the Kurdistan thrust belt.
-He holds his PhD from Monash University in Australia, and a BS and MS from of University of Illinois at Champaign-Urbana.
-Jim is currently on the Graduate Faculty at the University of Alabama, Tuscaloosa.
+Research interests include intraplate block faulted terrains, both extensional and compressional, regional tectonics of Africa, and the Kurdistan thrust belt.
+He has a PhD from Monash University in Australia, and a BS and MS from of University of Illinois at Champaign-Urbana.
+Jim serves on the Graduate Faculty at the University of Alabama, Tuscaloosa.

-Structural Geology & Tectonics as Applied to Upstream Problems (p 25, 34)
+Structural Geology & Tectonics as Applied to Upstream Problems (p 24)